 - 3 to 4 cloves garlic, minced

-- 1 teaspoon grated fresh ginger, or more to taste
+- 1 tsp fresh ginger, or more to taste, grated

-- 2 cups trimmed and sliced fresh okra, or one 10-ounce package frozen sliced okra, thawed (see Note)
+- 2 cups fresh okra, trimmed and sliced, or one 10-ounce package frozen sliced okra, thawed (see Note)

 Note: Okra may not be everyone’s favorite vegetable, but in this dish it is very good.
 However, if you truly want to avoid it, substitute a 10-ounce package of frozen cut green beans (or fresh green beans if in season—about 2 cups green beans cut into 2-inch lengths) for results that are equally delectable, if a bit less authentic.